docker/docs/content/scout/policy/_index.md

 This policy is unfulfilled if an artifact is affected by one or more critical- or high-severity vulnerability, where a fix version is available.

-You can configure the severity level and age thresholds by creating a custom policy.
-For more information, see [Configure policies](./configure.md).
+You can configure the parameters of this policy by creating a custom version of the policy.
+The following policy parameters are configurable in a custom version:

+- Name and description of the policy
+- Severity levels to consider
+- Age threshold (set to `0` to flag all vulnerabilities, regardless of age)
+- Whether or not to only report vulnerabilities with a fix version available

+For more information about configuring policies, see [Configure policies](./configure.md).

 ### Copyleft licenses